Our Law Firm Helps Victims of Workplace Racial Discrimination

 Ohio state and federal laws governing race discrimination are complex, and building strong cases requires a lot of effort.
 We understand how to find the evidence needed to prove that you were unlawfully discriminated against because of your race.
 And we can help you move forward.

 The sooner you take action, the better.
 Strict deadlines called the statute of limitations require you to file your claim within a certain period of time.
 For example, federal anti-discrimination laws have a 300-day deadline.
-And the sooner you contact us, the easier it will be to find the evidence needed.
+And the sooner you contact a racial discrimination attorney, the easier it will be to find the evidence needed.

-Contact us today for your free case evaluation with an experienced racial discrimination attorney.
-We will explain all of the relevant laws and statutes and outline your legal options.
+Contact us today for your free case evaluation to understand your legal options.
 There is no obligation - just straight answers that you can trust.